Accelerate your wealth

 Owning a medical professional corporation typically results in a more detailed approach to money management and legacy planning.

-Our team of experts can work with you and your tax advisors to help your family enjoy a smooth transition of wealth.
+MD is proud to partner with Scotiatrust® to offer estate and trust planning for Canada’s physicians and their families.
+Scotiatrust’s team of experts can work with you and your tax advisors to help your family enjoy a smooth transition of wealth.